iobroker-community-adapters/ioBroker.telegram/README.md

 	### **WORK IN PROGRESS**
 -->
 ### **WORK IN PROGRESS**
+- (@GermanBluefox) The connection to the telegram servers can be routed through an HTTP(S) or SOCKS5 proxy (new "Use proxy" settings; the old proxy fields had been without function for years)
+- (@GermanBluefox) Migrated to `node-telegram-bot-api` v2.
+Updates are now received via long polling, so the "Polling interval" setting became obsolete and was removed from the configuration dialog.
+Errors thrown while processing an update are logged by the adapter instead of ending up on the console
 - (@GermanBluefox) An empty "API URL" field no longer breaks every API call with "EFATAL: Failed to parse URL" - the default `https://api.telegram.org` is used again (#1371)
 - (@GermanBluefox) A `text2command`/`assistant` instance stored in the long form (`system.adapter.text2command.0`, written by the config UI before v1.12.6) is migrated to the short form on startup, so the config dialog shows the selected instance again (#1365)
 - (@GermanBluefox) Added the states `communicate.requestLocationLive` (live location is still being shared), `communicate.requestLocationHeading` and `communicate.requestLocationAccuracy` for received (live) locations